yutong-xia/yutong-xia/README.md

 <em> <b> I am new to the field of computing.
 Any suggestion is welcome XD </b></em>

 - Hi (｡･∀･)ﾉﾞ my name is Yutong XIA
-- I’m a PhD student at IDS & NGS, NUS
+- I’m a PhD student at IDS, NUS
 - I’m interested in urban computing and spatio-temporal data mining
 - You can reach me by email: yutong.xia@u.nus.edu, xiayutong618@gmail.com
 - My homepage is https://yutong-xia.github.io/